 This animal health certificate will then be valid for 4 months for onward travel within the EU or 4 months for re-entry to Great Britain.

 The animal health certificate cost us £175, but we do know that this can vary massively in all different vets.
 We even had different quotes from 2 different Vets 4 Pets stores, and that’s the same branch!
 So it is well worth ringing around your local vets to find a good price.

-The animal health certificate should be a recognised document across the EU so we have been informed that there is no specific need to have it printed out in the languages of all of the different countries you are going to, however it may be a good idea to have it in the language of the first country you are visiting which for us will be France.
+The animal health certificate should be a recognised document across the EU so we have been informed that there is no specific need to have it printed out in the languages of all of the different countries you are going to, you just need it to be the version for the first country that you are going to enter, which for us, was France.

 Your pet will also need a rabies vaccine and you must wait 21 days after the vaccine before you travel and keep on top of booster vaccinations, the vaccination generally lasts 3 years.